Kryloss/Attempt/README.md

-# Email Confirmation Website with Resend
+# Email Confirmation Website (Gmail SMTP)

-A modern, responsive website built with Next.js and Resend that allows users to enter their email address and receive a confirmation email.
+A modern, responsive website built with Next.js and Gmail SMTP that allows users to enter their email address and receive a confirmation email.

 ## Features